 Hara Hachi Bu: Japan’s 80% Full Secret to Living Longer

-The smell hits you first at Makishi Public Market in Naha: charred goya, fermented miso, and something sweet sizzling on a flat griddle.
-It’s 7 a.m., and an elderly woman in a faded apron is arranging small bowls of goya champuru—bitter melon stir-fry—next to stacks of sweet potato.
-She works with the efficiency of someone who’s been doing this for sixty years.
-She takes a single bite of goya from a wooden spoon, nods, and moves on.
-Not tasting obsessively.
-Not loading her plate.
-Just checking in with what she’s made.
-This is hara hachi bu in action, though she’d never use the phrase.
-It’s simply how Okinawans eat.
+The air at Makishi Public Market in Naha hits you first—charred goya, fermented miso, something sweet sizzling on a griddle.
+By 7 a.m., an elderly woman in a faded apron already arranges bowls of goya champuru beside stacks of sweet potato.
+She moves like someone who’s done this for sixty years.
+One quick taste from a wooden spoon.
+A nod.
+No fuss.
+Just checking her work.
+This is hara hachi bu in motion, though she’d never call it that.
+For Okinawans, it’s just eating.

 The Math Behind Stopping Short